Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 In the [previous lesson](lesson_1-2.html) we explained that a typical, perhaps even the archetypal, travel industry workflow was to search for availability of flights - the possible itineraries from origin to destination - and then price one or more itineraries that were interesting to the traveller.

 Our code for `Lesson 2` wasn't particularly efficient about choosing what flights to price: it tried them all.

+    Again, we don't recommend pricing all the itinaries returned to you as available!
+This was done is lesson 2 for clarity of explanation and far better options will be discussed in this and future lessons.

 There are many metrics that a program could use to evaluate itineraries prior to calling the air price port, and improve efficiency.
+For example, one could choose the shortest amount of time spent travelling, fewest number of stops, or, of course, the lowest priced option.

-The Low Fare Search port, yet another port on the `AirService` object, allows you to combine these two steps by doing a search and having the search results come back already priced.
-Further, the Low Fare Search does the work of narrowing down the set of returned itineraries to those that are the least expensive, since searching for the lowest price is the most common case.
+The Low Fare Search port, yet another port on the `AirService` object, allows you to combine these two steps (Availability, Pricing) by doing a search and having the search results come back already priced.
+Further, the Low Fare Search can do the work of narrowing down the set of returned itineraries to those that are the least expensive, since searching for the lowest price is a common case.

     Note that the Low Fare Search algorithm does not guarantee that the price shown is still available.
 It is advised that you follow-up a few "good looking" result returned from the Low Fare Search with an additional `AirPricingRequest` to ensure that the itinerary's price is still up to date.

 ### Air, Rail, and Low Cost Carriers

 The Travelport uAPI supports three different types of providers.

 1. The first is the one we have been using previously, the "GDS" provider(s) of Travelport such as Galileo("1G"), Apollo("1V") and Worldspan("1P").
-These provide you with capabilities that one would expect in online shopping and booking of air travel; Lesson 2 was designed to work with this type of provider.
+These provide you with capabilities that one would expect in online shopping and booking of air travel; Lesson 2 was designed to work solely with this type of provider.

 2. The uAPI also includes the ability to search for train travel with several different companies, called "suppliers" in the uAPI terminology.
 The functionality for rail-based travel is accessed in the same general way as we have already seen with air travel, but naturally starting with the `RailService` that is defined in `Rail.wsdl` (in the directory `wsdl/rail_v12_0` in the supplied files with this tutorial).

 3. The other type of provider that can be accessed through the uAPI is the traditionally-named "Low-Cost Carrier" provider.
 In fact, a "Low Cost Carrier" in this terminology is a carrier that does not participate in "global distribution system" agreements for their inventory of seats - and that is the 'g' and 'd' in the acronym G-D-S.  So, GDSes (like Galileo, Apollo, and Worldspan) typically do not distribute the fares or availability of seats of these airlines to their networks.
 Often these airlines sell exclusively via the internet on their own websites.
 We mention this type of provider here for completeness.
 We will focus primarily on the GDS and rail providers as there are numerous special areas to be addressed when working with the "Low Cost provider".

 ### The goal of Lesson 3

 The goal of this lesson is to produce output to compare prices across different means of transport between two locations.